Russian Government (1918–1919): Overview

 The government was composed of the Supreme Ruler, the Council of Ministers and the Council of the Supreme Ruler.
 The government also included the Extraordinary State Economic Conference, which was later transformed into the State Economic Conference.

 On 17 December 1918, a special “Preparatory Conference” was created under the Government to deal with foreign policy issues and coordinate activities with the delegation of the “Russian Political Conference” representing Whites at the Paris Peace Conference.

 Under Kolchak, the Governing Senate (the highest court) was restored.
 The Department of Police and State Security, officially included in the Ministry of Internal Affairs, was actually an independent structure.

 The leadership of the ideological work was entrusted to the Central Information Department at the General Staff and the Press Department at the Chancellery of the Council of Ministers.
 The government consisted mainly of former members of the Council of Ministers of the Ufa directory, who contributed to Kolchak's coup.
 It united Siberian regional cadets, popular socialists, etc.

 Supreme Ruler

-Alexander Kolchak, as the head of state, has concentrated all branches of government in his hands: executive, legislative and judicial.
+Alexander Kolchak, as the head of state, concentrated all branches of government in his hands: executive, legislative and judicial.
 The Supreme Ruler had unlimited power and was the highest governing body.
 Any legislative act became effective only after being signed by the Supreme Ruler.

 Also, the Supreme Ruler was at the same time the Supreme Commander-in-Chief.
 The power of the Supreme Ruler was viewed as exclusively temporary, until the victory over the Bolsheviks and the re-convocation of the Constituent Assembly.